-Along the A400, there appears to be a number of other construction accesses historically, indicating that this route is suitable for use by construction vehicles.
+Along Cleveland Street and Charlotte Street there are a number of construction projects ongoing, indicating that the route is suitable for use by construction vehicles.
 Cumulative impacts will be considered by the principal contractor at the time of their appointment.

-The A501 and A400 are red routes, meaning there are strict no waiting regulations along these stretches.
-They are busy bus routes with many bus stops.
+The A400 is a busy bus routes with many bus stops.
 There are controlled crossings at frequent intervals to ensure pedestrians can move freely along these routes.
+The A400 also is a controlled no waiting zone between 8:30am - 6:30pm.